Mario Celotto

-Mario Raymond Celotto (born August 23, 1956) is a former American football linebacker.
+Mario Raymond Celotto (born August 23, 1956) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the USC Trojans.

 Football career

-Born in Los Angeles, California and raised in Rancho Palos Verdes, California to Ray and Cecilia E. Celotto, owners of Dreamland Bedding Corporation, Celotto graduated from St. Bernard High School and played college football at the University of Southern California from 1974 to 1977.
+Born in Los Angeles, California, and raised in Rancho Palos Verdes, California, to Ray and Cecilia E. Celotto, owners of Dreamland Bedding Corporation, Celotto graduated from St. Bernard High School and played college football at the University of Southern California from 1974 to 1977.
 During the game against rival Notre Dame in his 1977 senior season, Celotto once recovered a fumble by Terry Eurick of Notre Dame at the Notre Dame 5-yard line and scored a touchdown.
-He was drafted in the 7th round (171st overall) of the 1978 NFL Draft by the Buffalo Bills.
+He was selected in the 7th round (171st overall) of the 1978 NFL draft by the Buffalo Bills.
 He played for the Oakland Raiders for the 1980 season, when the Raiders won Super Bowl XV; the next season, he played for the Raiders, Los Angeles Rams, and Baltimore Colts.
 After 1981, Celotto left the NFL due to a knee injury.